What Is the Difference Between a Willful Violation and a Serious Violation in Workers’ Comp Cases?

 Besides adhering to specific safety protocols, your employer has a general duty to protect you from recognized workplace hazards that might harm or kill you.
 The OSHA Act of 1970 spells out this duty under the general duty clause.
 You are entitled to compensation if you suffer injuries or lose a loved one due to an employer’s violation of OSHA safety standards.

 Third-party claims are usually prevalent among construction workers injured on the job.
 An example is when a construction worker gets electrocuted after touching an incorrectly installed power cable.
-In this scenario, the injured worker could initiate a workers’ comp claim for his or her injuries and a separate personal injury claim against the liable electrical contractor or the contractor’s employer.
+In this scenario, the injured worker could initiate a workers’ comp claim for their injuries and a separate personal injury claim against the liable electrical contractor or the contractor’s employer.
+A workers’ comp attorney can help you determine fault in a construction accident and hold the appropriate party liable.

 The Relationship between OSHA Violations and Workers’ Compensation Claims